Hedgehog (weapon): Derivatives and successors

-In late 1943 the Royal Navy introduced Squid.
-This was a three-tubed mortar that launched depth charges.
+In late 1943, the Royal Navy introduced the Squid, a three-tubed mortar that launched depth charges.
 Initially it was used as a single weapon, but when this failed to be successful, it was upgraded to the "double squid" that consisted of two launchers placed in parallel.
-In 1955 this system was upgraded to the three-barreled Limbo that launched 400 lb Minol charges.
+In 1955 this system was upgraded to the three-barrelled Limbo that launched 400 lb Minol charges.

-The United States produced a rocket version of Hedgehog called Mousetrap, then Weapon Alpha as a replacement for both.
-Still, Hedgehog remained in service with the United States Navy into the Cold War until both Hedgehog and the less satisfactory Weapon Alpha were replaced by ASROC.
+The United States produced a rocket version of the Hedgehog called Mousetrap, then Weapon Alpha as a replacement for both.
+Still, the Hedgehog remained in service with the United States Navy into the Cold War until both it and the less satisfactory Weapon Alpha were replaced by ASROC.

 Three "Hedgerow" flotillas of specialized Landing Craft Assault boats carrying the Hedgehog instead of troops were used during the Normandy landings.
 An addition of impact fuse extensions in the projectile noses enabled detonating the warheads above ground.
 The bombs were used to clear 100-yard-wide paths through mines and barbed wire obstacles on the beach.

 The Australian Army adapted the marine Hedgehog into a land-based seven-shot launcher that could be mounted on the back of Matilda tanks.

-From 1949, a copy of Hedgehog was produced in the USSR as MBU-200, developed in 1956 into MBU-600 (also known as RBU-6000) which fired rockets with increased range of 644 m.
+In 1949, a copy of the Hedgehog was created in the USSR called the MBU-200, which was then developed in 1956 into the MBU-600 with an increased range of 644 m.

-Weapons derived from the Hedgehog have been largely phased out from Western navies in favor of homing torpedoes.
-MBU-600 and its derivatives remain an important part of the Russian Navy's (as well as Russia's allies, such as India) anti-submarine arsenal to this day.
+Weapons derived from the Hedgehog have been largely phased out from Western navies in favor of homing torpedoes, and in Russia and allied states like India by anti-submarine rocket launchers like the RBU-6000.